jaygrossman/jaygrossman.github.io/_posts/2024-01-10-scoring-bowling-game-in-python.md

 comments: false
 ---

-<p>A few years back, I remember one of my former coworkers used to candidates to write a program to score a bowling game.
+<p>A few years back, I remember one of my former coworkers used to ask candidates to write a program to score a bowling game.
 I remember that it usually took folks a little bit to get all the pieces.</p>

 <p>My 15 year old daughter Jenna recently starting bowling and joined her school's JV bowling team.
 She's been having a lot of fun and I've been enjoying watching her bowl.
 So I got inspired and thought it would be fun to write a script to complete my former coworker's challenge:</p>